cryptonlx/crypto/readme.md

     - Currency Value and Unit Type
         - Support for cross-currency transfer.
         - Decide on better value type assignment in PostgreSQL for accuracy.
 There are a few options to choose from:
+            - Currently stored as `numeric(20,6)`.
             - Multiply value by 1000x and store as `bigint`.
             - Store as floating point.
             - Store as `money`.
     - Conversion and Broker Fees Calculation for Effective Transaction Value)
 - Security
-    - Principal authorization for wallet actions via token issuance or session.
+    - Principal authorization for wallet transactions via token issuance or session.
     - Ensure request integrity via payload signing.
 - Observability
     - Record failed transactions for auditing.